-The bat detectors on the offshore buoys generally recorded less bats than on the coast and on Hesselø island.
-In spring 2023 a likely parti-coloured bat was recorded during spring only on one buoy north of Hesselø (H-O2) and in late summer on the same buoys (H-O2).
-Common noctule, nathusius pipistrel, daubenton's bat and soprano pipistrel were not recorded on the buoys in spring and summer.
+The bat detectors on the offshore buoys generally recorded less bats than on the land-based detector (see Appendix 2) In spring 2023 nathusius pipistrel was recorded four times only on the westernmost buoy (K-R4), 11th May, 14th May, 22nd May and 24th May).
+Parti-coloured bat was recorded only in late summer on two buoys (K-O4 and K-R1).
+Common noctule, daubenton's bat and soprano pipistrel were not recorded on the buoys in spring.

-In autumn the numbers of recordings per buoy were slightly higher (Figure 11).
-None of the buoys recorded large number of bats.
-Total number of recordings per buoy range from one to five for the whole season.
+In autumn the numbers of recordings per buoy were considerable higher (Figure 11).
+The buoys with large number of records are situated between 10 and 30 km from the coast of Djursland.
+A majority of all records are from early September and especially the night after 9th September.